-You’ll receive an identification band when you arrive at the hospital.
+If you are being admitted to the KGH site, You will receive an identification band when you arrive at the hospital.
 Please keep your band on and let a member of the care team know if it comes off, does not fit well or becomes faded.
 Our staff members see many patients throughout their shift, so to ensure your safety and that of other patients we will check your ID band and ask about your identity many times during your visit, for example, before you receive medications and before tests and/or procedures begin.

 Sometimes your medications will change while you are in the hospital.
 We will make sure to talk to you and your family about these changes.
 We will also speak with you about your medications before you leave the hospital.
 Please ask if you have any questions about your medications.
 For more information on how we work to make sure you receive the medications that are right for you, visit our Pharmacy Services page.

-When you arrive at the hospital, we will assess you for risk of falling as part of our fall prevention program.
+When you arrive at KHSC, we will assess you for risk of falling as part of our fall prevention program.
 However, if you feel like you need help getting around, it is important that you ask our staff for help.
 For more information, please see our brochure on how to prevent a fall in hospital.